 When logged into your Google@SEAS account, other Google@SEAS accounts will be automatically suggested when you begin typing in the sharing dialog box.
 Note that some Google@SEAS accounts are hidden from the directory, but if you type in the full address of the account, sharing will work as expected.

 See the How do I use Google Calendar?
 Answers article for more information on sharing calendars.

-Can I share documents, calendars and other resources with Google users who are not part of the Google@SEAS system?
+Can I share documents, calendars and other resources with Google users outside of Google@SEAS?